 The directive has separate classification schemes for heavily modified water bodies, and protected areas.
-Heavily modified water bodies have been classified on their ecological potential, details of which are available on the NIEA website (www.ni-environment.gov.uk/wfd).
+Heavily modified water bodies have been classified on their ecological potential, details of which are available on the NIEA website (www.nienvironment.gov.uk/wfd).
 For protected areas (e.g. River Foyle and its tributaries) maps are to be included in the River Basin Management Plans to indicate whether the objectives, established through legislation to define these areas, have been achieved.
-Similar classification methods are in use in the Republic of Ireland for WFD monitoring.